 In 2015, Seaboard Foods and Triumph Foods announced the formation of a joint venture to build a pork processing plant in Sioux City, Iowa.
 The plant construction is expected to be completed by late summer 2017 and process about 3 million market hogs annually with a single shift.

 In 2005, Seaboard Foods purchased Daily’s® Premium Meats including its two bacon processing facilities in Salt Lake City, Utah and Missoula, Montana.
 In September 2014, Triumph Foods purchased a 50 percent interest of the company from Seaboard Foods.
 These plants produce raw and pre-cooked bacon primarily for foodservice use.
 Daily’s built a third bacon processing plant in St. Joseph, Missouri, and it began operations in 2016.

 Seaboard Foods formed High Plains Bioenergy — a wholly owned subsidiary — to focus on renewable energy sources from the Seaboard Foods integrated system.
 In March 2008, High Plains Bioenergy opened a biodiesel plant next to the Guymon pork processing plant.
 The plant has a capacity to produce more than 34 million gallons annually and uses vegetable oils and animal fat, including pork fat from the Guymon plant, as the feedstock for biodiesel.
 In 2016, High Plains Bioenergy began biodiesel production operations at a second plant, HPB – St. Joe Biodiesel, located in St. Joseph, Missouri.
-Total annual biodiesel production for the two plants is approximately 60 million gallons.
+Total annual biodiesel production for the two plants is over 60 million gallons.
 High Plains Bioenergy also has compressed natural gas (CNG) and biogas operations.